-(1) A medicaid recipient must have access to pregnancy prevention services without regard to religion, race, color, national origin, disability, age, sex, military status, health status, number of pregnancies, or marital status.
+(1) Medicaid-eligible individuals have access to medicaid-covered pregnancy prevention services.
+This access is not restricted by factors including but not limited to religion, race, color, national origin, disability, age, sex, sexual orientation, gender identity, gender expression, military status, health status, number of pregnancies, or marital status.

-(2) A medicaid recipient must be able to obtain pregnancy prevention services voluntarily, free from coercion or pressure and free to choose the type or method of service to be used.
+(2) Medicaid-eligible individuals can obtain medicaid-covered pregnancy prevention services voluntarily, free from coercion or pressure and free to choose the type or method of service to be used.

-(3) A medicaid provider must not make the receipt of pregnancy prevention services a prerequisite to eligibility for, receipt of, or participation in any other services offered by the provider.
+(3) The receipt of pregnancy prevention services cannot be made a prerequisite to eligibility for, receipt of, or participation in any other services offered by a provider.

-(4) A medicaid recipient must not be denied other medicaid-covered medically necessary services on the basis of fertility or infertility.
+(4) Medicaid-eligible individuals cannot be denied other medicaid-covered medically necessary services on the basis of fertility or infertility.